bspear8/TCCart/Project2/Design-Team/Docs/TestPlan.md

 ### 1.1 Overall Strategy

-As this will be an Android App built on Android Studio, the preferred test library will be JUnit.
-A test suite comprising unit, integration, and system level tests will be developed alonside the application.

-For all tests developed, the developer should ensure the test case is failed when expected to fail and passes when expected to pass.
-Both cases are required to ensure a test is not written in such a way that it will always report a false positive.
-For each test, there should be at least one case that tests each expected output and each expected edge case.

 #### 1.1.1 Unit Tests

 Each class will have an associated unit test to verify methods associated with that class are implemented correctly.
-For methods that require other user-defined classes as an input, a stub will be used in place of the dependent class.
 Unit tests will avoid testing methods or interfaces that are not exclusive to the unit under test.

 #### 1.1.2 Integration Tests